 - dairy products;

-- legumes and whole grain products (to a lesser extent).
+- legumes and whole grains (to a lesser extent).

 Symptoms and Consequences of Deficiency

-A deficiency of cysteine can lead to a decrease in glutathione levels and a deterioration of the body’s antioxidant protection.
+A deficiency of cysteine can lead to decreased levels of glutathione and impaired antioxidant protection of the body.

 - fatigue and weakness;